mnieber/donate-tk/README.md

 - Support PayPal
 - Improve the default colour scheme and design
 - Try it out in some real use-cases, collect feedback, improve.
-- Add a test for the DELETE request to DonationView
 - Add OpenAPI documentation

 ## Acknowledgement